Midsomer & Medieval Murders

 G. Ickford Bridge & Ickford - You are now leaving Oxfordshire

 At the bridge you leave Oxfordshire for Buckinghamshire.
 Boundary stones inserted into the Bridge attest to this and suggest that it was built in 1685.
-And take a look in the river either here or at Shabbington.
-It is clean, if obstructed in places, and there are supposed to be Roach, Perch, Tench, Bream and Pike in it.
+And take a look in the river where you can.
+There are reputedly Roach, Perch, Tench, Bream and Pike in it.
 There used to be Eels too.

 The village itself is a bit further along the road.
-It has shuffled about a bit over time and if you look at the fields beyond the church, you can see some 'ridge and furrow' ploughing patterns and the mounds which is all that is left of some of the medieval buildings.
+It has shuffled about a bit over time and if you look at the fields beyond the church, you can see some 'ridge and furrow' ploughing patterns left over from the medieval open fields and the mounds which is all that is left of the hamlet that farmed them.

-After the Civil war the Prebend of the Church was the delightfully named Calybute Downing probably because the local bigwig, the equally sweetly named Thomas Tipple was a Parliamentarian.
-Lucky Calybute; the prebend was effectively an income.
-But following the Restoration of the Monarchy it was among the goodies that changed hands and it passed to the more boringly named Gilbert Sheldon, who already had several livings to his name and eventually became Archbishop of Canterbury and presumably a lot richer still.
+After the Civil war the local bigwig was a parliamentarian named Thomas Tipple.
+He probably arranged the prebend and its attendant income for the equally wonderfully named Calybute Downing.
+But following the Restoration of the Monarchy the boot was applied to his backside and the prebend was among the goodies that passed to the more boringly named Gilbert Sheldon, who already had several livings to his name and eventually became Archbishop of Canterbury and presumably a lot richer still.

 Even during Cromwell's reign the niceties of class were not lost on the denizens of Ickford.
 In the Church the strange rectangular opening low down on the north wall was probably a 'hagioscope', inserted when the posher members of the congregation don't want to be seen by the plebs.

-The road from here into Thame is busy This is a busy road but bikes can use the footpath.
+The road from here into Thame is busy but bikes can use the footpath.
 You can then either follow the cycle route that runs through the sports centre (watch out for the signs - they are small and not always clearly visible), or visit Thame (see below) which is worth a look.

 I. Thame - Grossteste & a threat

 The church itself is suitably ancient, having been rebuilt at the behest of Bishop Grossteste 1250's.
-The name Grossteste means 'big head' and he was quite a character, described by some as a medieval Dr Johnson, a philosopher and a wizard, and by others less charitably.
+The name Grossteste means 'big head'.
+He was quite a character, described by some as a medieval Dr Johnson, a philosopher and a wizard, and by others less charitably.

 The Church itself must have been quite wealthy judging by the size of the 500 year old Tithe Barn adjacent to it.